-- a O-ring

-- b Starboard exhaust outlet surface
+- a O-ring - b Starboard exhaust outlet surface

-- 5. Guide the exhaust tube assembly onto the powerhead.
+5. Guide the exhaust tube assembly onto the powerhead.
 Align the bottom of the rubber exhaust boot with the exhaust tube and lower the exhaust tube down onto the exhaust outlets.

-V8 shown-V6 similar a - Exhaust tube assembly
+a - Exhaust tube assembly